arduino/arduino-pro-content/README.md

 ### INTRODUCTION

-A short introductory paragraph that summarises what the tutorial is about   ( about 150 - 200 words ).
+A short introductory paragraph that summarises what the tutorial is about  (~150 - 200 words).

 This section includes :

-* What you will learn - bullet points of the learning objectives
+* What you will learn - Bullet points of the learning objectives

-* Required hardware and software - list of al the tools required for learning all that is explained in the tutorial
+* Required hardware and software - A list of all the tools required for learning all that is explained in the tutorial and for building the examples

 ### FEATURE DESCRIPTION

 Brief explanation of the topic of the tutorial.
-Highlight the relevant points and attach external  links from trusted websites that a user can use for further inquiry ( about 250 - 300 words )
+Highlight the relevant points and attach external links from trusted websites that a user can use for further investigation (~250 - 300 words)

 ### STEP BY STEP GUIDE

-The practical part of the tutorial where users learn how to use a particular feature on which the tutorial is about.
-This guide is broken in to several easily digestible steps with images that the users will go through to accomplish the learning objectives
+The practical part of the tutorial from which users learn how to use a particular feature covered by the tutorial.
+This guide is broken down into several easy-to-digest steps with images that the users can go through to accomplish the learning objectives.

 ### CONCLUSION

-Concludes the tutorial by summarizing what the user has learnt through the tutorial (about 100 words).
+Concludes the tutorial by summarizing what the user has learnt through the tutorial (~100 words).

 ### NEXT STEPS

-Describes the next steps that are ideal for the user to further his knowledge by listing out the next relevant tutorials.
+Describes next steps that are suggested for the user to further deepen their knowledge.
+You may list related topics or point to other relevant tutorials.

-### TROUBLESHOOTING  - Optional
+### TROUBLESHOOTING  (Optional)

-Provides some useful tips on handling the most common programming errors, technical and library issues.
+Provides useful tips on how to deal with the most common programming errors or other technical issues.

 ## Creating Images for Tutorials
-All Images used in the tutorials are created on Figma and are stored in this folder → https://www.figma.com/file/KGws1Zgno20qyuMhmdPLXi/H7-Tutorials.
+All images used in the tutorials are created as vector graphics unless they contain bitmap data such as screenshots.
 The resolution of the images must be 1920 * 1080 pixels and should be exported as a SVG or PNG file depending on the type of visual content.

+You may create drafts for the graphics to help the Arduino team create more refined illustrations that are visually consistent with the graphics from the other tutorials.